OCR-D/ocrd-website/site/en/models.md

 However, there are use cases where `system` or even `cwd` should be used as location to store resources, hence the `--location` option.

-## Downloading on-demand

-When you provide a value to a file parameter, such as ocrd_calamari's `checkpoint_dir` parameter, the value will be resolved by OCR-D/core.
-If the resource is not found in the filesystem, OCR-D/core will try to find a matching resource in its list of bundled resources.
-If the parameter value matches the `name` of one of those resources, it will be **downloaded on-demand**.

 ## Notes on specific processors

 ## Ocropy / ocrd_cis